isb-cgc/readthedocs/docs/source/sections/gcp-info/RunningNextflowWithBam.rst

 To install Docker and Nextflow, see our `VM Workflow Tools Installation Cheatsheet <Cheatsheet.html>`_ for instructions.
 To set up gcsfuse in order to get access to the BAM file, please visit `Running Workflow with GCSFUSE <WorkflowWithGCSFUSE.html>`_.

-.. note:: Requirements is crucial in order to run this workflow, please make sure you have them installed properly prior to running this workflow.
+.. note:: The requirements above are crucial to running this workflow.
+Please make sure you have them installed properly prior to running this workflow.